JetBrains/intellij-sdk-docs/topics/appendix/tools/intellij_platform_gradle_plugin/tools_intellij_platform_gradle_plugin_tasks.md

 ### `sinceBuild`
 {#patchPluginXml-sinceBuild}

-The lowest IDE version compatible with the plugin.
+Specifies the lowest IDE version compatible with the plugin.
 The provided value will be assigned to the `<idea-version since-build="..."/>` element attribute.

 {style="narrow"}